 ASCO COVID-19 Registry Data

-The American Society of Clinical Oncology (ASCO) Survey on COVID-19 in Oncology Registry (ASCO Registry) aims to help the cancer community learn more about the patterns of symptoms and severity of COVID-19 among patients with cancer, as well as how COVID-19 is impacting the delivery of cancer care and patient outcomes.
-The ASCO Registry is designed to collect baseline and follow-up data on how the virus impacts cancer care and patient outcomes during the COVID-19 pandemic and for up to two years after a patient with cancer is infected with SARS-Cov-2.
+The ASCO Survey on COVID-19 in Oncology Registry (ASCO Registry) aims to help the cancer community learn more about the patterns of symptoms and severity of COVID-19 among patients with cancer, as well as how COVID-19 is impacting the delivery of cancer care and patient outcomes.
+The ASCO Registry collects baseline and follow-up data on how the virus impacts cancer care and patient outcomes for up to two years after a patient with cancer is infected with SARS-Cov-2.
 Explore the information further using two data visualization tools – the ASCO Registry Dashboard and Interactive Map of Oncology.

 Dataset Description (pdf) | ASCO Registry Code Book (pdf) | Full ASCO Registry Description Package (zip)